Margo Gram – Chairperson

 She has her BA in Recreation and an MA in Community and Regional Planning.
 Both before and after working with the NVRC, Margo worked as a planning consultant with PERC Recreation Consultants.

 Margo has served on various not-for-profit boards, and is currently past chair of the BC Touring Council.

-Greg Celmainis – President
+Greg Celmainis – Past Chairperson

 Greg Celmainis is an entrepreneur with a passion for operating and managing growth in start-up companies.
 As a believer in fostering and supporting Canadian-owned and operated business, he also works to direct and manage private-equity investment for start-up and early stage companies.
 He has sat on the Board of Directors of private and public companies and on the Board of Trustees for an Educational society.

 Greg is actively involved with his sons’ minor hockey and lacrosse programs.
 He has been a certified hockey coach since 1991 with a focus on having fun and achieving success through enthusiasm.
 He is proud that one of his alumni players is currently playing defence on a National Hockey League team.
 Greg is block watch captain for his neighbourhood.
 Greg is happily married with three very active sons

 Andrew lives in North Vancouver with his wife and two children.
 Andrew has extensive experience as a senior human resource professional in a number of sectors ranging from health care, consumer packaged goods, construction, energy, and commercial services.
 Andrew has an undergraduate degree from the University of Waterloo and graduate degree from Queen’s University.

 An outdoor enthusiast, Andrew is focused on health and well-being at the individual, family and community level. he was active in coaching his children’s soccer and is looking to give back to the wonderful community he is proud to call home.